 Health Reimbursement Arrangement

 FSA dollars are “use-it-or-lose-it” funds.
-Account balances greater than $500 cannot be carried over from year to year.
-If you have any unused funds exceeding $500 at the end of the plan year (end of the grace period), those funds will be forfeited per IRS requirements.
+In 2022, account balances greater than $570 cannot be carried over from year to year.
+If you have any unused funds exceeding the limit at the end of the plan year (end of the grace period), those funds will be forfeited per IRS requirements.

 The Medical FSA is a tax-advantaged account that allows employees to set aside a portion of earnings to pay for qualified health care expenses that are not paid by insurance (i.e. copayments, deductibles, and coinsurance).
 An FSA may also be used to pay for things like prescription eyeglasses and Lasik surgery.
 Generally, allowable items are the same as those allowed for the medical tax deduction.

 The HealthCare FSA is a tax-free account that allows a person to pay for essential health care expenses that are not covered or are partially covered by your medical, pharmacy, dental and vision plans.
-For more information regarding the FSA contact HealthSCOPE Benefits at 1-888-763-8232, press 2 then press “#” then press 3#.
+The FSA plan year is July 1 through June 30 of the following year.
+Flexible Spending Account open enrollment is usually held in May each year.
+To participate in an FSA, you must enroll within 60 days of your hire date or during open enrollment each year for the upcoming plan year.
+For more information regarding FSAs contact UMR at 1-888-763-8232.

 The FSA is a use it or lose it account and the HSA/HRA rolls over from year to year, month to month.
-The FSA does allow up to $500 to roll over from year to year.
+The FSA allows for a limited amount of funds to roll over from year to year.

-An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contribute to their HSA through pre-tax payroll deductions.
-If you leave State Service the money will stay with you until it is spent by you.
+An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contributions to their HSA through pre-tax payroll deductions.
+If you leave State service the money will stay with you until it is spent by you.
 Not everyone is eligible for an HSA.

 An HRA is a Health Reimbursement Arrangement with only PEBP contributions.
 You are not eligible to make your own contributions to this account.
-If you leave State services this money will go back to the State.
-Everyone on the CDHP/PPO plan is eligible for an HRA.
+If you leave State services this money will revert to the State.
+Everyone enrolled in the CDHP PPO plan is eligible for an HRA.